DillonSteyl/SCIE1000/Week 5/week5context_1.md

+# Week 5 - Context Exercise 1

-Let’s now apply all of our knowledge of arrays to solving the following problem.
+Let’s now apply all of our knowledge of arrays to solve the following problem.

 Suppose you are conducting an experiment based around a growth supplement you have developed and want to determine its effectiveness by testing the hormone on a group of rats.
 Before doing the experiment you want to model the expected outcome using Python and arrays.